e-j-w/Gridlock/README.md

 * Fits data on a grid of up to 3 free variables
 * Uses least-squares method (fast & non-iterative, solution found using glorious linear algebra)
-* Automatically calculates certain properties of fits (confidence intervals, intercepts, vertexes)
+* Automatically calculates and displays certain properties of fits (confidence intervals, intercepts, vertices)
 * Various polynomial type fitting functions implemented.
 * Simple ASCII data file format (compatible with gnuplot, excel, etc.)
 * Plotting of fits is available via a built-in interface to gnuplot (program will still compile and run if gnuplot is not present, but plotting will be unavailable)